 Remember all those recipes you were looking at for foodie inspiration?
-Put some time aside to put a few freezer friendly meals together on Sunday.
+Put some time aside so that you can create a few freezer friendly meals together.
 Get into easy breakfast ideas that you can make the night before, like chia pudding and overnight oats (check that out here).
 And find awesome snacks that you can keep on hand.
 Nuts, seeds and fruit can go a long way!

 If good, filling, delicious, healthy food is right at your fingertips, then you won’t have to scramble for whatever’s nearby.
 Problem solved!

-For example, maybe you hate kale but feel like it needs to make a daily appearance on your plate since it’s so damn popular.
+Maybe you hate kale but feel like it needs to make a daily appearance on your plate since it’s so freaking popular.
 I personally love it, but that bitter curly leaf isn’t for everyone.
 And that’s ok.
 There are ways to eat healthy without it.